Math-AI-Caltech/hadamard-maxdet/README.md

 # Record Maximal-Determinant ±1 Matrices
-This repository contains constructions of the matrices described in the paper [arXiv:????.?????]().
+This repository contains constructions of the matrices described in the paper [zenodo/records/22024187](https://zenodo.org/records/22024187).
 The circulant blocks are encoded by their first rows and assembled into full matrices using the `parse_mat(...)` function in [verify.py](verify.py).

 ## Usage
 ```bash